epadam/CNN-AV1-intra-encoder/source/cnn.rst

 Convolutional layer uses kernel map or filter to extract the features from the input data.

+For a KxK input image, the kernal map applies operation

-The operation is defined as:
+The general operation is defined as:

 .. math::